 ON THE DANGERS OF CONCENTRATING EXCLUSIVELY ON VOCAL MELODIC MUSIC

-If, like so many cellists, our favorite music is lyrical, singing melodies, then we may run the risk of not actually working sufficiently on string crossing skills.
+If, like so many cellists, our favourite music is lyrical, singing melodies, then we may run the risk of not actually working sufficiently on string crossing skills.
 We can see this clearly when we improvise, rarely creating (fooling around with) string crossing passages, as these require a harmonic sense, which is often much less developed than our melodic sense.
-This passion for melody can lead us to concentrate our energies on melodic virtuosity (very much a left hand skill) to the detriment of string crossing virtuosity (almost exclusively a right hand skill).
+This passion for melody can lead us to concentrate our energies on melodic virtuosity (very much a left-hand skill) to the detriment of string crossing virtuosity (almost exclusively a right-hand skill).